chencl1986/LLM-learning/transformers/fine-tune-quickstart.md

 model = AutoModelForSequenceClassification.from_pretrained("bert-base-cased", num_labels=5)
 ```

-    /root/miniconda3/envs/peft/lib/python3.10/site-packages/huggingface_hub/file_download.py:795: FutureWarning: `resume_download` is deprecated and will be removed in version 1.0.0.
-Downloads always resume when possible.
-If you want to force a new download, use `force_download=True`.
-      warnings.warn(
     Some weights of BertForSequenceClassification were not initialized from the model checkpoint at bert-base-cased and are newly initialized: ['classifier.bias', 'classifier.weight']
     You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.